 A subpoena duces tecum does not require you to go to court personally.
 Evidence is to be submitted as a means of gathering information, often in the form of documentation, but it does not necessitate physical presence.
 However, if the volume of documents that are potentially relevant to the hearing are to be obtained, the court may order them to be produced prior to the deposition as a part of legal discovery.
 This is done in order to allow parties involved time to review them prior to the deposition or other hearing.

 There is also a third type of subpoena.
-This is the Information Subpoena, which requires the information be provided to the requesting individual.
-The information subpoena orders the debtor to provide details about their income, their expenses and where their assets are located upon signature of the Court Clerk.
+This is the Information Subpoena, which requires the information to be provided to the requesting individual.
+The information subpoena orders the debtor to provide details about their income, their expenses, and where their assets are located upon signature of the Court Clerk.

 [1.2.]
 Serving A Subpoena

 An application to the Clerk of the Court may be sent if the production of a record or document is necessary for your case.
 Service of a subpoena for records may be done by any person (including a friend or relative) who is 18 years of age or older.
-A subpoena requiring attendance or a subpoena duces tecum usually is served in the same manner as a summons with certain exceptions, to which the filing of proof of service shall not be required .
-Ultimately, service shall be deemed complete upon the delivering or mailing of the subpoena.
+A subpoena requiring attendance or a subpoena duces tecum usually is served in the same manner as a summons with certain exceptions, to which the filing of the proof of service shall not be required.
+Ultimately, service shall be deemed complete upon the delivery or mailing of the subpoena.